Wall Street Pummels CenterPoint Energy Inc. (CNP) After Recent Earnings Report

-CenterPoint Energy Inc. (NYSE:CNP) went down by -2.09% from its latest closing price compared to the recent 1-year high of $27.19.
-The company’s stock price has collected 2.55% of gains in the last five trading sessions.
+CenterPoint Energy Inc. (NYSE:CNP) went up by 0.87% from its latest closing price compared to the recent 1-year high of $27.19.
+The company’s stock price has collected 2.21% of gains in the last five trading sessions.
 Press Release reported on 10/04/21 that OGE Energy Corp. third quarter 2021 earnings webcast

 Is It Worth Investing in CenterPoint Energy Inc. (NYSE :CNP) Right Now?